Zilliqa/ZIP/zips/zip-1.md

 ### Previous solution

-Zilliqa previous address format utilises a different 20 bytes checksum mechanism from Ethereum to prevent the issue of erroneous funds transfers between an Ethereum and a Zilliqa address.
+Zilliqa's previous address format used a different 20 bytes checksum mechanism from Ethereum to prevent the issue of erroneous fund transfers between an Ethereum and a Zilliqa address.
 However, due to [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) being not widely adopted by wallets and exchanges, this solution became not viable as a preventive mechanism.

 ### Bech32 address format